adr1enbe4udou1n/blog/content/posts/06-build-your-own-docker-swarm-cluster-part-5/index.md

 As always, it's just a Swarm stack to deploy !
 Like [N8N]({{< ref "/posts/05-build-your-own-docker-swarm-cluster-part-4#n8n-over-postgresql" >}}), we'll use a proper real production database and production cache.

 First connect to pgAdmin and create new grafana user and database.
-Don't forget *Can login?* in *Privileges* tab, and set grafana as owner on database creation.
+Don't forget to tick *Can login?* in *Privileges* tab, and set grafana as owner on database creation.

 Create storage folder with :